JensRantil/jensrantil.github.io/content/posts/2023-05-09_code-as-self-serve-experience.md

 +++
 date = 2023-05-09T08:24:19+02:00
-title = "Code as self-serve experience" description = "Code such as Terraform & Kubernetes is generally a horrible self-serve experience" tags = ["platform engineering", "terraform"] aliases = ["/posts/terraform-self-serve-experience/"] slug = "code-as-self-serve-experience"
+title = "Code as a self-serve experience" description = "Code such as Terraform & Kubernetes is generally a horrible self-serve experience." tags = ["platform engineering", "terraform"] aliases = ["/posts/terraform-self-serve-experience/"] slug = "code-as-self-serve-experience"